 Examples of situations where family members may be able to sue include:

-- When a prisoner was killed as a result of a prison attack that he or she was not protected from despite threats of violence.
+- When a prisoner was killed as a result of a prison attack that they were not protected from despite threats of violence